k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/03_debug_table_population.md

 <p>Sync Mode.
 Sync mode values:</p>
 <li><strong>Sync On</strong>.
 This is the default value.
 Set the&nbsp;<a href="/articles/14_sync_LU_instance/02_sync_modes.md">sync mode</a> to ON when running the <a href="/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands">GET LUI</a> command on the selected Instance.</li>
 <li><strong>Sync Force</strong>.
 Set the&nbsp;<a href="/articles/14_sync_LU_instance/02_sync_modes.md">sync mode</a> to FORCE when running the <a href="/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands">GET LUI</a> command on the selected Instance.</li>
 <li><strong>New</strong>.
-Delete the LUI (Instance) from the local Fabric debug server and and run GET LUI with a sync ON mode to get the selected Instance.</li>
+Delete the LUI (Instance) from the Fabric debug server and and run GET LUI with a sync ON mode to get the selected Instance.</li>
 <li><strong>Attach</strong>.
-Listens to external sync in the local Fabric debug server which activates the population debug.
+Listens to external sync in the Fabric debug server which activates the population debug.
 Displays the input and output values for the table population.</li>
 </td>
 </tr>
 <tr>
   <td width="200pxl"><p><img src="images/table_population_save_to_fabric.png" alt="" /></p></td>
 <td width="700pxl">
-<p>If checked, the sync of the Instance will be committed on local Fabric debug server.
-Otherwise, the sync transaction is rollbacked on the local Fabric debug server.
+<p>If checked, the sync of the Instance will be committed on Fabric debug server.
+Otherwise, the sync transaction is rollbacked on the Fabric debug server.
 By default, this checkbox is unchecked.</p>
 </td>
 </tr>
 <tr>